Post-nasal drip occurs when your sinuses produce excess mucus that runs down the back of your throat.

 - gastroesophageal reflux

-If the mucus secretions associated with post-nasal drip are thin and clear, the condition is most likely caused by colds, flu, allergies, cold temperatures, exposure to bright lights, certain foods or spices, pregnancy, hormonal changes, use of certain medications (such as birth control pills and blood pressure drugs), or structural abnormalities (such as a deviated or irregular nasal septum).
+If the mucus secretions associated with post-nasal drip are thin and clear, the condition is likely caused by colds, flu, allergies, cold temperatures, exposure to bright lights, certain foods or spices, pregnancy, hormonal changes, use of certain medications (such as birth control pills and blood pressure drugs), or structural abnormalities (such as a deviated or irregular nasal septum).

 If the secretions are thick, it's more likely that post-nasal drip is caused by dryness in indoor air, sinus infections, hay fever, or food allergies (especially to dairy products).